Writing and Learning

 Academic Placement and Transitions

 The CSU has established procedures regarding first-year enrollment in General Education written communication and mathematics courses, including the assessments used to inform academic placement and support.
-First-year written communication and math placement at Cal Poly is based on multiple measures of academic preparation and proficiency, including junior-level Smarter Balanced Assessment/Early Assessment Program scores; high school grade point averages; high school and college coursework; Advanced Placement, International Baccalaureate, and/or ACT/SAT exam scores.
-Note: while ACT and SAT scores are not required for CSU admissions, they are used for English and Math placement if the scores are submitted.
-For more information, click here.
+First-year written communication and math placement at Cal Poly is based on multiple measures of academic preparation and proficiency, including junior-level CAASPP scores; high school grade point averages; high school and college coursework; Advanced Placement, International Baccalaureate, and/or ACT/SAT exam scores.

 Any first-time, first-year student identified through CSU placement measures as ready for success with support in English and/or Math will be invited to participate in supplemental learning opportunities throughout the academic year, including summer.
 More information on the Supportive Pathways for First-Year Students Program will be available soon.